How Will ObamaCare Affect Your Small Business?

 SHOP Affordability.
 SHOP can save your business money by spreading insurers’ administrative costs across more employers.
 Small Businesses with may be eligible for tax credits and subsidies on the SHOP exchange as well.

-Small businesses will be able to apply for tax credits to cover up to 50% of premium costs of low to moderate wage employees when the SHOP marketplaces open in 2014.
+Small businesses can apply for tax credits to cover up to 50% of premium costs of low to moderate wage employees through the SHOP.

 Learn more about the SHOP marketplace.